Grieving a TBI to Heal a TBI

 There is a temptation to view these stages as a means of controlling our grief.
 When I first learned of them, I thought “Ahhh, I go through each stage and then I am done.”
 Wrong.
 There is an unpredictable spiral to our grieving.
 We may not go from one stage to the next systematically.
 We may spend months or years in one stage and hardly notice another.
 We will return to various stages over time so we can work through them in a way not possible before.

 Most of all, we need to realize that grief is never truly done.
 Even if we fully recovered, we would still have the loss ability during that time in our lives.
 We must give ourselves permission and freedom to grieve so that we can experience the healing it offers.

 Grieving is not fun, but it is freeing.
 And the deeper our support from loved ones and community, the easier our journey.
-If you feel you need more support, please contact your priest or minister, the groups and resources in the link on the left, or myself (“Contact Deacon Patrick” at the bottom of the page).
+If you feel you need more support, please contact your priest or minister, the groups and resources or email me, all in the “About” link.
 Though we must each travel this journey, we need not travel alone.

 It is not so clean as that.

 The steps are all there, if not so neatly lined up.